 Download the Feed Leeds Constitution (here) for details.
 The first high profile activity was the Edible Beds competition and subsequent planting at the Civic Hall and in parks in early 2013.
 Then, in June 2013, Feed Leeds joined the global Incredible Edible family, endorsing the IE philosophy of promoting local food as a convening force for the development of health, well-being, resilience and sustainability.

 Feed Leeds has an overarching commitment to communities through its many Connections (see Projects).
 The education sector is being championed by the Leeds Edible Schools Sustainability Network, and Leeds Edible Campus in which Feed Leeds has a ‘co-managing’ role, as well as projects at both Leeds universities.
 Other Connections involve volunteering, soil research/boichar, wild food harvesting, horticulture, agriculture, allotments, apprenticeships, local markets and food outlets, catering, food banks, health and well-being initiatives and more.
 In 2017, Feed Leeds was the prime force in the creation of Leeds Food Partnership, which now addresses the wider issues around food in the city.
-Feed Leeds will contribute to LFP as a key partner, wile also addressing food growing and related activity at strategic level, including the development of policy advice as appropriate.
+Feed Leeds contributes to LFP as a key partner.
 Committee members and connected organisations will also progress specific projects at various scales, either under their own names in association with Feed Leeds, or, if a strong enough case exists for direct involvement (such as when the Feed Leeds constitution, structure or funding offer special value), as Feed Leeds with or without additional branding.